nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### 3.5.3.3 Alternatives considered

 Storing as <code>.json</code> file
 - would have to implement another function for export/import function

+Using the java preference API, `java.util.prefs.Preferences` to save user preferences
+- will not pass the github automated checkers

 ## 4. Documentation